HammadMomin/Autometa-Web-App/README.md

 ```
 npm run dev
 ```
-This Will Run The Web Application on localhost:5000
+This will Run The Web Application on localhost:5000